Jac-Zac/My-home-config/README.md

 ![showcase](.assets/lsd.png)

-*If you are not interested in using it just uncomment the following line in the .zshrc file*
+*If you are not interested in using it just uncommon the following line in the .zshrc file*

 	alias ls="lsd"